hotosm/learnosm/_posts/en/josm/1900-04-10-adding-imagery.md

 Click on the ![WMS_TMS_button][]{: height="24px"} icon, and in this case the ![+TMS_button][]{: height="24px"} icon.

-> There may be occasions when you are not sure if your imagery will be tms or wms - try adding whichever you think it could be, and if that does not work, try the other.
+> TMS URLs usually have {x}{y} and {z} in them, WMS URLs are typically very long and have {width} and {height}, WMTS URLs usually have WMTSCapabilities.xml in them.
+If you are not sure what type of imagery URL you have, you can try adding them as different types to see which one works.

 ![Preferences WMS TMS 3][]